dculibrk/bmvc-vaie/1-submissions.md

 # Instructions

-We use the same formatting template as BMVC 2019 and we seek for two kinds of submissions:
+We use the same formatting template as BMVC 2019 and we seek two kinds of submissions:

 - Full papers of new contributions (8 pages NOT including references).
 - Short position papers or industrial case studies (3 pages NOT including references).